 9.4.2.166 Operating Mode Notification element

-The Operating Mode Notification element is used to notify STAs that the transmitting STA is changing its operating channel width, the maximum number of spatial streams it can receive, or both.
+The Operating Mode Notification element is used to notify STAs that the transmitting STA is changing one or more of its operating channel width, the maximum number of spatial streams it can receive, or bothand its LDPC receive preference.
 The format of the Operating Mode Notification element is defined in Figure 9-570 (Operating Mode Notification element).

 Editor: In Figure 9-570—Operating Mode Notification element add a cell on the right saying “Extended Operating Mode” and show this as 0 or 1 octets.